 If you’ve got a teenager in your life looking for swords-and-sorcery adjacent fantasy and you’d like to give them a gift they probably haven’t read, this is a solid option.
 But if you’re a seasoned fantasy reader, you can not only find better options, you can find better options that are also by Martha Wells.

-Genre: speculative, quest.
+Genre: specfic, quest.
 Setting: fantasy.
 Format: novel.
 Reason: the Murderbot Diaries are dope as heck and I was hoping this would be too.
 Rating: 2/3, but honestly, points off mostly because the bar was set really high

 * suitable for adult readers